Warhammer Renaissance armyproject 2024

 The sixth and last month will be for finishing leftovers or extras, summarizing our efforts and presenting our finished armyprojects.

-Part 5: April - Niklas' Orcs & Goblins
+Part 7: Niklas' Orcs & Goblins - Wrap Up!

 - Savage Orc Champion (potion of strength) - 54 pts